 Some blood pressure medication is okay and there are reflux medicines that can still be taken as well.
 However, you should ask your doctor about it before taking them before the actual operation.

-With regard to herbal supplements, you should first consult with your doctor whether you should continue to take them or stop taking them for a while.
+With regard to herbal supplements, you should first consult with your doctor about whether you should continue to take them or stop taking them for a while.
 Your doctor may recommend that you should stop taking them a few days before and maybe after your biopsy.

 Some herbal supplements can react with the anesthetic medication that will be administered to you.
-Some can affect your blood pressure especially during surgery while others may cause bleeding.
+Some can affect your blood pressure, especially during surgery while others may cause bleeding.